bentoml/BentoML/docs/source/deployment/aws_ec2.rst

         }

-Use `bentoml lambda list` to have a quick glance of all of the AWS EC2 deployments
+Use `bentoml ec2 list` to have a quick glance of all of the AWS EC2 deployments

 .. code-block:: bash

-    > bentoml EC2 list
+    > bentoml ec2 list

     NAME                        NAMESPACE    LABELS    PLATFORM                               STATUS    AGE
-    my-first-ec2-deployment  dev                    aws-ec2  running   8 minutes and 49.6 seconds
+    my-first-ec2-deployment     dev          aws-ec2   IrisClassifier:20201015064204_282D00   running   10 minutes and 3.72 seconds

 Removing a EC2 deployment is also very easy.
 Calling `bentoml ec2 delete` command will delete the all resources from aws.